 4. Complete Your Financial Disclosure Forms

-You have 60 days from the date your marital dissolution petition is filed to complete your financial disclosure forms and provide a copy to the court and Respondent.
-You must exchange the financial disclosure in order to obtain a divorce.
-This is a mandatory requirement for the Petitioner.
+Once your marital dissolution petition is filed, you have 60 days to complete your financial disclosure forms and provide a copy to the court and respondent.
+This is a mandatory requirement for the petitioner; you must exchange the financial disclosure in order to obtain a divorce.

 5. Submit Final Judgment

-The Respondent has 30 days from the date they are served with the marital dissolution petition to file a formal response with the court.
-In many cases, the divorce will proceed by default and the Respondent will not file a Response.
-This is the easiest way to complete a divorce case.
-It also saves the Respondent from paying a court filing fee.
-After 30 days have passed, a default judgment can be submitted to the court.
+This is the easiest way to complete a divorce case and also saves the respondent from paying a court filing fee.
+After 30 days, a default judgment can be submitted to the court.